 Workforce Development Board

-Established pursuant to Public Law H.R.
-803 (113th): Workforce Innovation and Opportunity Act (WIOA) to amend the Workforce Investment Act of 1998 and to strengthen the United States workforce development system through innovation in, and alignment and improvement of, employment, training, and education programs in the United States, and to promote individual and national economic growth, and for other purposes.
+Established pursuant to Public Law 105-220, Workforce Investment Act of 1998.
+Its purpose is to strengthen the United States workforce development system through innovation in, and alignment and improvement of, employment, training, and education programs in the United States, and to promote individual and national economic growth, and for other purposes.

 - Develop and submit to the Governor a comprehensive 4-year local plan which supports the regional and state plans.